 Lighting time in poor conditions (measured) | 2.56 hr. |

 Aootek's 238-LED solar lights are floodlights with built-in motion sensors.
 These are ideal for illuminating the area around your front door and can also act as a security feature.
 When we tested the brightness, illumination at foot level reached a maximum of 12.76 lux, while brightness near the hands reached an impressive 84.1 lux.
-With brightness comparable to streetlights, it's well-suited for evenly lighting up the area around your entrance.
+With a brightness level that is comparable to streetlights, it's well-suited for evenly lighting up the area around your entrance way.

-The brightness can be adjusted in two levels, and it also comes with a motion sensor mode.
-Not only can you adjust the brightness according to your environment, but you can set it to only illuminate when it detects people, adding an extra layer of security.
+We also liked that the product offers two levels of brightness and comes with a motion sensor feature.
+Not only can you adjust the brightness according to your environment, but you can set it to only come on when it detects motion, adding an extra layer of security.
 Charged under the bright sunlight of a summer day, the light lasted for 13 hours and 16 minutes.
 While it may not last for two consecutive nights, it's more than enough for one night.
-On the other hand, when charged under cloudy conditions, the light lasted for two hours and 34 minutes.
-On a cloudy day, there's a chance it might not be on when you get home.
+On the other hand, when charged under cloudy conditions, the light only lasted for two hours and 34 minutes (so there's a chance it might not be on when you arrive home at night).

-Though made of plastic, which doesn't offer much in terms of weather resistance, it passed our waterproofing test.
+Though made of plastic, which doesn't offer much in terms of durability, it passed our waterproofing test.
 A little rain is unlikely to cause any malfunction.
-While it offers only one type of light color, it does feature an automatic brightness adjustment function.
-The light adjusts its brightness according to the surrounding light levels, which helps to prevent unnecessary battery drain.
-With ample brightness and a built-in motion sensor, this is a suitable product for those looking for a security light to install around their front door.
+While it only offers only one type of light color, it does feature an automatic brightness adjustment function that can be adjusted according to the surrounding light level, helping to prevent unnecessary battery drain.
+With ample brightness and a built-in motion sensor, this is a suitable product for those who want to install a security light that will light up their front door.

 ---|---|